mohamedsaiedd/3D-VID/README.md

 <a name="Usage"></a>
 ## Usage
  <ul>
-   <li> first of all you have to add video-media class to the video which you want to rotate it in x-y-z dirictions , and give anoght id to your video called myVideo and for makeing prespective for the z depth wrape this code with video-holder class name div tag with id showreel</li>
+   <li> First of all you have to add video-media class to the video which you want to rotate it in x-y-z dirictions , and give anoght id to your video called myVideo and for makeing prespective for the z depth wrape this code with video-holder class name div tag with id showreel</li>
    </ul>

 ```html